Denton, Texas

 Sunny Days: 228

-47100 Affordability
+95100 Affordability

 90100 Schools

-50100 Diversity
+80100 Diversity

-82100 Safety
+90100 Safety

 It’s Booming

-In a recent analysis of U.S. cities that qualify as “boomtowns” Denton finished number 2 among 500 different cities ranked.
-Based on positive trends in employment, new business, population growth and household income, Denton kind of has it all in a reasonably sized package.
-A college town, with a smashing music scene, it also has affordable housing with outsized average incomes and falling unemployment rates.
+In a recent analysis of U.S. cities that qualify as “boomtowns,” Denton finished number 2 among 500 different cities ranked.
+Based on positive trends in employment, new business, population growth, and household income, Denton kind of has it all in a reasonably sized package.
+A college town with a smashing music scene, it also has affordable housing with outsized average incomes and falling unemployment rates.

-Denton is one of the fastest growing cities in the country and if someone tells you that doesn’t carry any headaches with it we’d say they’re crooked as a barrel of fish hooks (Texas saying).
-Traffic here can be brutal and the roads are under heavy construction it seems all the time so just be prepared to have to navigate that whole scene.
-The pandemic reduced much of this but Texas went back to work in person more than most places and traffic seems to be picking back up where it left off pre-2020.
+Denton is one of the fastest growing cities in the country, and if someone tells you that doesn’t carry any headaches with it, we’d say they’re crooked as a barrel of fish hooks (Texas saying).
+Traffic here can be brutal, and the roads are under heavy construction, it seems, all the time, so just be prepared to have to navigate that whole scene.
+The pandemic reduced much of this, but Texas went back to work in person more than most places, and traffic seems to be picking back up where it left off pre-2020.

-Lifestyle In Denton
+Lifestyle

 Any city with as big a college presence will have a sizable portion of its local economy driven by jobs and revenue from the universities.
-University of North Texas and Texas Women’s University have combined populations of 57,000, and actually grew during the pandemic, so they have an outsized influence on the fortunes of Denton.
-Combine that with a robust economic development program and beyond education you also get: Retail, Sally Beauty calls Denton home, Manufacturing; Tetra Pak, Mayday, ESAB Victor and many others are headquartered in Denton.
-Finally, Peterbilt Motors is here along with lots of Healthcare that round out the growing economy.
-If you’re looking for work you could hardly do better than Denton.
+University of North Texas and Texas Women’s University have combined populations of 57,000 and grew during the pandemic, so they have an outsized influence on the fortunes of Denton.
+Combine that with a robust economic development program and beyond education, you also get:

 Why You Should Move Here Now?